joshlyford/zsh-extensions/README.md

 Collection of aliases and functions for Oh My Zsh

+## Basic Setup

+Clone repo to locally and include wanted files in your `.zshrc` file.

+Examples are based on cloning repo into users folder on MacOS.

+`~/zsh-extensions`

 ### Custom git functions

-include functions file in your `.zshrc` file
+include git-functions file in your `.zshrc` file

 ```
 source ~/zsh-extensions/git-functions.sh